dtn7/dtn7-rs/doc/erouting-getting-started.md

 ### What happens if an external router connects while another one is already connected?

-The websocket connection of the new external router will be closed.
+The WebSocket connection of the new external router will be closed.
 The already connected one stays connected.
 There can only be one connected router at a time!

 ### Is there an example implementation for external routing to look at?